Garlic Competition

 PRIZES

-• Prizes will be awarded on Saturday the 24th of February
+• Placegetters will be announced and prizes awarded on Saturday 28th February 2026

-• Prizes will be awarded to 1st, 2nd and 3rd place in each group
+• Prizes will generally be awarded to 1st, 2nd and 3rd place in each category, although judges may decide that not all prizes will be awarded

 ENTRY LODGEMENT